Dirk-/NanoBLEFlashPrefs/README.md

 and even reflashing.

 The Arduino boards mentioned above use a nRF52840 microcontroller from Nordic Semiconductor.
 This chip features a very simple file system for flash storage.
-This is used here to store and retrieve an arbitrary struct of preferences of your program.
+It is used here to store and retrieve an arbitrary struct of preferences of your sketch.

 ## Installation